 The right-wing political ARENA believes in a democratic and representative system of government that emphasizes individual rights, the family as the nucleus of society, and respect for private property.

-During its existence, the right-wing political party has always faced many challenges.
-Nonetheless, it has regularly managed to come ahead and have an influential presence in Salvadoran politics.
+Since its formation, the right-wing political party has always faced political challenges.
+Nevertheless, it has regularly managed to come ahead and have an influential presence in Salvadoran politics.

 Salvadoran ex-presidents belonging to ARENA.

 Since the 1991 peace accords that ended the Salvadoran civil war, ARENA has been in control of the executive branch of government four times.
 Four of the last seven Salvadoran presidents were part of the ARENA political party.